llaske/Twist/client/README.md

 To install enyo tools, launch:

+	npm install -g enyo-dev

+In case of issue, you could try also:

-	npm install enyo-dev --global
+	sudo BABEL_DISABLE_CACHE=1 npm install -g enyo-dev

+To init the enyo libraries type:

+	enyo init

-To build the code into the dist directory, type:
+Then to build the code into the dist directory, type:

 	enyo pack

 See more on deploying and running Enyo application [here](http://enyojs.com/docs/latest/developer-guide/getting-started/first-steps.html).